-Scientific Definition / Explanation Term or Measure of Scientific Term or Measure Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Action Level Goal (ALG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Scientific Term or Measure Definition / Explanation of Scientific Term or Measure Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other Action Lovel Cool (ALC) requirements which a water system must follow.
+Action Level Goal (ALG) The level of a contaminant in drinking water below which there is no known or expected Ava risk to health.
 ALGs allow for a margin of safety.
-Avg Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg Regulatory compliance with some MCLs are based on running annual average of Level 1 monthly samples.
+A Level 1 assessment is a study of the water system to identify potential problems and Assessment determine (if possible) why total coliform bacteria have been found in our water system.
+Level 2 A Level 2 assessment is a very detailed study of the water system to identify potential Assessment problems and determine (if possible) why an E. coli MCL violation has occurred and/or Assessment why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as Contaminant close to the MCLGs as feasible using the best available treatment technology.
-Level or MCL Level 1 A Level 1 assessment is a study of the water system to identify potential problems and Assessment determine (if possible) why total coliform bacteria have been found in our water system.
+Level or MCL close to the MCLGs as leasible using the best available fleatifient technology.
 Maximum Contaminant The level of a contaminant in drinking water below which there is no known or expected Level Goal or MCLG risk to health.
 MCLGs allow for a margin of safety.
-Level 2 A Level 2 assessment is a very detailed study of the water system to identify potential Assessment problems and determine (if possible) why an E. coli MCL violation has occurred and/or Mandanana why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum residual The highest level of a disinfectant allowed in drinking water.
 There is convincing disinfectant level evidence that addition of a disinfectant is necessary for control of microbial or MRDL contaminants.
-Maximum residual The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control disinfectant level goal or MRDLG microbial contaminants.
-MFL na million fibers per liter (a measure of asbestos) not applicable mrem millirems per year (a measure of radiation absorbed by the body) NTU nephelometric turbidity units (a measure of turbidity) PCi/L picocuries per liter (a measure of radioactivity) ppb micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water ppm milligrams per liter or parts per million - or one ounce in 7,350,000 gallons of water Treatment Technique A required process intended to reduce the level of a contaminant in drinking water or TT A required process interlued to reduce the level of a contaminant in drinking water ppt parts per trillion, or nanograms per liter (ng/L) ppq parts per quadrillion, or picograms per liter (pg/L)
+Maximum residual The level of a drinking water disinfectant below which there is no known or expected risk disinfectant level goal to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control or MRDLG microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) mrem millirems per year (a measure of radiation absorbed by the body) na not applicable NTU nephelometric turbidity units (a measure of turbidity) PCi/L picocuries per liter (a measure of radioactivity) ppb micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water ppm milligrams per liter or parts per million - or one ounce in 7,350 gallons of water ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT A required process intended to reduce the level of a contaminant in drinking water